cloudry22/IPLAnalysisDatabricks/README.md

 ## Usage

 Azure Databricks is used to process the IPL data.
-The data is read from Azure Blob Storage, and processed using Spark DataFrames.
+The data is read from Azure Blob Storage, and processed using Spark streaming DataFrames.
 Various analyses are performed on the data, including but not limited to:

 - Top batsmen and bowlers of the tournament
 - Team-wise and player-wise statistics
 - Analysis of player performance in various scenarios

-The results of the analysis are stored in Azure SQL Database, and are visualized using Power BI.
+The results of the analysis are stored in delta tables, and are visualized using databricks visualization.
 Interactive dashboards are created to display the results of the analysis.

 ## Contributing